jenheilemann/bitburner-scripts/README.md

 // connect to any server by name alias find="run find.js"

+// connect to any server by name alias monitor="run monitor.js"

 // get server data about what the best server to hack might be right now alias best="run bestHack.js"